ilokesto/caro-kann/README.md

 ## useStore

-useStore is a custom hook that return `[board, setBoard]` tuple just like useState in React.js.
+useStore is a custom hook that return `[store setStore]` tuple just like useState in React.js.

 ```tsx
 function CompA() {